COLLEGE PLANNING AT PARKER EDUCATION

-We believe that effective college planning not only guides students through the college process, but also helps students define themselves as emerging adults.
+We believe that effective college planning not only guides students through the complicated and confusing college process, but also helps students define themselves as emerging adults.
 For many students, college planning may begin as early as freshman year, but we believe that sophomore spring or junior fall is the ideal time to begin this work in earnest.

 We offer families affordable, flexible programs ranging from hourly to comprehensive.